When Grief Comes Calling

 1. All things – even death – are for the glory and honor of God.
 Because God didn’t intend for any of His creations to die, grief is an unnatural part of our existence.
 Death resulted from the personal choice of our ancestors Adam and Eve.
 Colossians 3:17 tells us that: “whatever [we] do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him”.

 Does that mean even death?
 Yes, it does.
 We die once in this life, but Jesus has overcome death, hell, and the grave (Isaiah 25:8, Hosea 13:14).
-This gives us hope and a reason to rejoice and give glory unto God.
+This gives us hope and a reason to rejoice and give glory to God.

 2. The dead in Christ will rise again.
 They will have their place either in the first or in the second resurrection.
-Martha said to Jesus, “I know that [my brother] will rise again in the resurrection at the last day (John 11:24, emphasis added).”
+Martha said to Jesus, “I know that [my brother] will rise again in the resurrection on the last day (John 11:24, emphasis added).”

 This is the confidence she had because she knew her brother knew God.
 And it’s this same confidence we should have.
 We should be witnesses for Christ, starting in our own households and with our own families, so that when they die we can say, “I know they will rise again.”.

-3. We should have compassion on those who mourn.
+3. We should have compassion for those who mourn.
 When Jesus saw Mary and the Jews who came with her weeping, He was deeply moved in His spirit, and then He wept (John 11:33,35).
 Weeping is a human emotion.
 We should not be too ashamed or too puffed up to share our feelings.
 If we are to have the heart of Christ, it means experiencing every pang and agony with those who mourn.

-Lord, today I'm claiming Your promise that You comfort the brokenhearted for every person who is in mourning right now.
-I pray that they will find their comfort and their strength in You.
-In Jesus' name.
+Lord, today I’m claiming Your promise that You comfort the brokenhearted for every person who is in mourning right now.
+I pray that they will find their comfort and strength in You.
+In Jesus’ name.
 Amen.

 Is there someone you know who’s bereaved right now?
 Share three comforting scriptures with them.
 Don’t have a scripture to share?
 Spend a moment of silence or weeping with them.